mike182uk/snpt/README.md

 ### <a id="alfred-workflow"></a>Alfred Workflow

-The [Alfred workflow](https://github.com/mike182uk/snpt-alfred-workflow) provides quick access to your snippets from Alfred.
+The [Snpt Alfred Workflow](https://github.com/mike182uk/snpt-alfred-workflow) provides quick access to your snippets from Alfred.

 ## <a id="bash-completion"></a>Bash completion